togethercomputer/together-python/README.md

 The checker will look at the jsonl file to see if:

-a. each line of the file is a valid json object
+- each line of the file is a valid json object
-b. the expected key is that json object (i.e. "text")
+- the expected key is that json object (i.e. "text")
-c. the type of each key is the expected type (i.e. str)
+- the type of each key is the expected type (i.e. str)
-d. minimum number of samples is met
+- minimum number of samples is met

 An example checker output for an invalid file with reasons file was invalid:
 ```